niranjankala/niranjankala.github.io/_posts/2024-04-25-dive-deep-unveiling-devexpress-splash-screen-in-your-winforms-app.md

 **Step 4: Configuring Application Startup**

-Next, we need to configure our application to display the splash screen during startup.
+Next, we must configure our application to display the splash screen during startup.

 1. Open the Program.cs file in your project.
-2. Locate the `Application.Run` method, which is typically found within the `Main` method.
+2. Locate the `Application.Run` method, typically found within the `Main` method.
-3. Before calling `Application.Run`, create an instance of your splash screen form and display it.
+3. Before calling `Application.Run`, create and display an instance of your splash screen form.

    ```csharp
     static void Main()